The short answer is:

 The install procedure will have created shortcuts for two configuration related items.
-If you are using Spy mode, there will also be a second set of two items, as a Spy mode implementation can be partitioned across two separate computers.
+If you are using Spy mode, there will also be a second set of two items, as a Spy mode implementation may be partitioned across two separate computers.

 See here for a description of LFM vs Spy mode